safenetwork-community/awesome-safenetwork/README.md

 # Awesome Safenet
-A curated list of safenet code and resources.
+A curated list of Safenet code and resources.